Niwo1403/test-system/doc/developer manual.md

 ## Routes

-[RESTful API](https://de.wikipedia.org/wiki/Representational_State_Transfer) routes with input data and returned values (dashed borders mean the values were processed after database reading or will be processed before database writing):
+Routes with input data, the request [method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) and name,  and returned values (dashed borders mean the values were processed after database reading or will be processed before database writing):
 ![See image at diagrams/routes.png](diagrams/routes.png)

 <br><br>